OpenTreeOfLife/reference-taxonomy/registry/README.md

 A registry contains information that permits determining the compatibility of nodes with registrations.
-There are two kinds of compatibility information, topological constraints and metadata, and a registration may have either kind by itself, or both kinds.
+There are two kinds of compatibility information, membership constraints and metadata, and a registration may have either kind by itself, or both kinds.
-Topological constraints are used to resolve registrations to internal nodes in trees, while metadata is mainly used to resolve to terminal nodes.
+Membership constraints are used to resolve registrations to internal nodes in trees, while metadata is mainly used to resolve to terminal nodes.
 In exceptional circumstances both kinds of information are used in resolution, or metadata is used to resolve to an internal node.

-Topological constraints are specified by two sets of registrations (registration ids), one of *samples* and one of *exclusions*.
-A sample constraint is met by any node from which the node corresponding to the sample registration descends.
+Membership constraints are specified by two sets of registrations (registration ids), one of *inclusions* and one of *exclusions*.
+(Collectively inclusions and exclusions are called *samples*.)
+A inclusion constraint is met by any node from which the node corresponding to the inclusion registration descends.
 An exclusion constraint is met by any node from which the node corresponding to the exclusion registration does not descend.
-If there is no unique sample or exclusion node, then it is not determined whether the constraint is met.
+If a sample does not resolve to a node, then it is not determined whether the constraint is met.

 Registration metadata consists of a set of properties that a node *could* be observed to have.
 Currently those properties are all